2025 Conference Chairs

 Arpana Jain, MD, FACS

-Arpana Jain, MD is a Burn Surgeon and Associate Medical Director at the Diane and Bruce Halle Arizona Burn Center.
-She is also an Assistant Professor of surgery at University of Arizona and Creighton University.
-She is the director of Ambulatory care at the burn center as well as medical director of the Laser Program and Burn surgery fellowship.
-Dr Jain received training in Burn Surgery with emphasis on pediatric burns at University of California and Shriner’s Hospital.
-Her practice includes caring for patients suffering from both acute burn injury and late effects of burns, with a special focus on critically ill burn patients, reconstruction of burn scars and pediatric burn care.
-She has authored many journal articles, guidelines, and book chapters.
-She is an internationally recognized leader in burn care.
+Dr Jain received training in Burn Surgery with emphasis on pediatric burns at the University of California and Shriners Hospital.
+Her practice includes caring for patients suffering from both acute burn injury and late effects of burns, with a special focus on critically ill burn patients, reconstruction of burn scars, and pediatric burn care.
+She has authored many journal articles, guidelines, and book chapters and is an internationally recognized leader in burn care.

 Vin Jain, MD

-Dr. Vinamra Jain leads Synergy Health 360, an integrated primary care and specialty services practice in Scottsdale, AZ.
-Dr. Jain specializes in primary care, hospital medicine, and preventive care with a special emphasis on wellness.
-As an experienced family physician, Certified by the American Board of Family Medicine and further training in Integrative medicine from the University of Arizona under Dr Andrew Weil.
-During his time as a physician, Dr. Jain has been licensed to practice in six states.
-He is a member of American Family Medicine, Society of Hospital Medicine, American Telemedicine Society.
-Dr. Jain is recognized for the exceptional care he provides to patients and specializes in lifestyle, healthy living and preventative care.
-He is leading change in the management of chronic disease by providing the care, attention and support patients need and deserve.
+During his time as a physician, Dr Jain has been licensed to practice in six states.
+He is a member of the American Academy of Family Physicians, the Society of Hospital Medicine, and the American Telemedicine Association.
+Dr Jain is recognized for the exceptional care he provides to patients and specializes in lifestyle medicine, healthy living, and preventative care.
+He is leading change in the management of chronic disease by providing the care, attention, and support patients need and deserve.

 Warren S Joseph, DPM, FIDSA